 Case study: ladybeetles

-As with the RSD analysis using AICc, the AIC analysis found two break points, one occurring after 2000 and one occurring after 2005, in the top break point combination model.
+As with the DSD analysis using AICc, the AIC analysis found two break points, one occurring after 2000 and one occurring after 2005, in the top break point combination model.
 However, the AIC analysis did not find any additional break point combinations with equivalent performance.
 Break weight analysis suggested a weight of 0.95 for the 2000 break, and a weight of 0.64 for the break after 2005.
 In the context of the AIC analysis, we would thus conclude unambiguous support for the break occurring at 2000 and moderately high support for the break at 2005, similar to results from the AICc analysis.

 Case study- monarchs

-For the monarch butterflies, using AIC as the information criterion in the RSD resulted in a much more complex result as compared to the AICc based analysis.
+For the monarch butterflies, using AIC as the information criterion in the DSD resulted in a much more complex result as compared to the AICc based analysis.
 In this analysis, a break point combination with two breaks (at 2003 and 2008) was selected as the top model (AIC=106.86), but there were four additional break point combinations with equivalent performance (1998, 2003, 2008, AIC=106.90; 1999, 2003, 2008, AIC=108.02; 2003, 2007, AIC=108.51; and 1998, 2003, 2007, AIC=108.54).
 Thus, the model suggested many more candidate break points (1998, 1999, 2003, 2007, and 2008) but the weighting analysis found variable strength of evidence for these breaks (0.41, 0.23, 0.81, 0.27 and 0.65, respectively).
 We conclude there is weak evidence for breaks at 1998, 1999, and 2007, moderately high evidence for a break at 2008, and fairly strong evidence for a break at 2003, which parallels results in the main text using AICc.

-Figure S1-1: Performance the regime shift detector model under varying conditions using AIC criterion.
-Proportion of simulation results in which the true breaks were detected within the top break point combinations as identified by the RSD model implemented with an underlying Ricker model with varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
+Figure S1-1: Performance the dynamic shift detector model under varying conditions using AIC criterion.
+Proportion of simulation results in which the true breaks were detected within the top break point combinations as identified by the DSD model implemented with an underlying Ricker model with varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
 Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values, and 250 datasets were simulated for each scenario.
 In each panel, other variables (that were not being varied) were held constant at their base values (i.e., noise=2%; starting value of r = 2; change in r = ±25%; change in K = ±75%; time series length = 20 years).
 Trends within a set of scenarios (grey lines) are illustrated with a third-order GAM smoothing line.

 Figure S1-2: Average break weight of break points found under varying parameterization conditions using AIC criterion.
-Average weights of break points identified by the Regime Shift Detector model reflecting true parameterization conditions (diamonds) or erroneous breaks suggested by the model (triangles) under varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
+Average weights of break points identified by the Dynamic Shift Detector model reflecting true parameterization conditions (diamonds) or erroneous breaks suggested by the model (triangles) under varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
 Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values, and 250 datasets were simulated for each scenario.
 In each panel, other variables (that were not being varied) were held constant at their base values (i.e., noise=2%; starting value of r = 2; change in r = ±25%; change in K = ±75%; time series length = 20 years).
 Trends within a set of scenarios (grey lines) are illustrated with a third-order GAM smoothing line.